Fabian-Geyer/lockdown-training/README.md

 ### Telegram channel
 The information of new trainings is published through a telegram channel.
-The name is specified in `constants.py` in the constant `CHANNEL_ID`.
+You have to create the channel and put the name later in the config file.
-You have to create the channel and put the correct name in there.
+For developing a separate channel is recommended.

 ### Mongo DB
 This project was tested with a mongo DB hosted on [https://account.mongodb.com/account/login](https://account.mongodb.com/account/login).